-Naturally, I simply had to figure out how to make something similar at home (just like when I had to make this Italian white bean dip at home, also inspired by a restaurant in NYC).
+Naturally, I simply had to figure out how to make something similar at home!

 I found my spekulatius cookies at my local Aldi (did you know Aldi is a German-owned grocery store?).
 You can also find speculoos at Trader Joe’s.
 Biscoff cookies are a common brand of speculoos cookies that can be found at most grocery stores and online at Amazon.